Harold Stassen

-Harold Edward Stassen (April 13, 1907 – March 4, 2001) was an American politician who was the 25th governor of Minnesota.
-He was a leading candidate for the Republican nomination for president of the United States in 1948, considered for a time to be the front-runner.
-He thereafter regularly continued to run for that and other offices, such that his name became most identified with his status as a perennial candidate.
+Harold Edward Stassen (April 13, 1907 – March 4, 2001) was an American Republican Party politician, military officer, and attorney who was the 25th governor of Minnesota from 1939 to 1943.
+He was a leading candidate for the Republican nomination for president of the United States in 1948.
+Though he was considered for a time to be the front-runner, he lost the nomination to New York governor Thomas E. Dewey.
+He thereafter regularly continued to run for the presidency and other offices, such that his name became most identified with his status as a perennial candidate.

 Born in West St. Paul, Minnesota, Stassen was elected as the county attorney of Dakota County, Minnesota after graduating from the University of Minnesota.
 He won election as Governor of Minnesota in 1938.
 Stassen is the youngest person elected to that office.
 He gave the keynote address at the 1940 Republican National Convention.
 He resigned as governor to serve in the United States Navy during World War II, becoming an aide to Admiral William Halsey Jr. After the war, he became president of the University of Pennsylvania, holding that position from 1948 to 1953.
 Stassen sought the presidential nomination at the 1948 Republican National Convention, winning a significant share of the delegates on the first two ballots of the convention.
-During the Republican primaries preceding the convention, he engaged in the Dewey–Stassen debate, the first recorded debate between presidential candidates.
+During the Republican primaries preceding the convention, he engaged in the Dewey–Stassen debate, the first debate between presidential candidates for which an audio recording was made.

 Stassen sought the presidential nomination again at the 1952 Republican National Convention, and helped Dwight D. Eisenhower win the nomination by shifting his support to Eisenhower.
 After serving in the Eisenhower administration, Stassen sought various offices.
 Between 1958 and 1990, he campaigned unsuccessfully for the positions of Governor of Pennsylvania, Mayor of Philadelphia, United States Senator, Governor of Minnesota, and United States Representative.
 He further sought the Republican nomination for president in 1964, 1968, 1976, 1980, 1984, 1988, and 1992.

 Early life (1907–1930)

 Stassen, the third of five children, was born in West St. Paul, Minnesota, to Elsie Emma (née Mueller) and William Andrew Stassen, a farmer and several times mayor of West St. Paul.
-His mother was German and his father was born in Minnesota, to German and Czech parents.
+His mother was German.
+His father was born in Minnesota to a German father and a Czech mother (from Kozojedy).
 At the age of 11 Stassen graduated from elementary school and four years later graduated from high school.
 At the University of Minnesota, Stassen was an intercollegiate debater and orator, and captain of the champion university rifle team in 1927.
 He received his B.A. degree in 1927, and his LL.B. degree from the University of Minnesota Law School in 1929.
-That year, he married his wife, the former Esther Glewwe.